- Chef of the year 2021

-This, on first inspection at least, unremarkable-looking Chinese is one of the capital’s most interesting and progressive restaurants.
+This, on first inspection at least, unremarkable-looking Chinese restaurants is one of the capital’s most interesting and progressive restaurants.
 Oxford graduate Andrew Wong took over his parents’ common-or-garden Anglo Chinese in 2012 following the death of his father.
 Originally planning a life far removed from restaurants, Wong says it was pure luck he ended up falling in love with cooking.

-His menus showcase a mix of the familiar – there are takes on Cantonese restaurant classics such as sweet and sour chicken and crispy duck with pancakes – with Chinese flavours and dishes that are virtually unknown in the UK.
+Wong's menus showcase a mix of the familiar – there are takes on Cantonese restaurant classics such as sweet and sour chicken and crispy duck with pancakes – with Chinese flavours and dishes that are virtually unknown in the UK.
 The restaurant points to the fact that China has 14 international borders with each one offering a diverse cuisine, and at A Wong the intention is to give a flavour of them.

 Menu options include multi-course Taste of China, Five Movements and, at lunch, a Touching the Heart experience but for those wish to be in total control there is a dim sum lunch menu with dishes starting from just £3.50 and featuring signatures such as Wong's 999 layered scallop puff with XO oil.